Esperanza International: Loans

 Community banks, or "Banks of Esperanza", each consist of fifteen or more entrepreneurs who have agreed to guarantee each other's loans as a group.
 The community bank holds its members accountable through saving funds, financial training, and repaying their loans on a regular basis.

 Individual entrepreneur loans allow borrowers with good credit to make payments on loans and receive advice from loan officers individually.

 Home improvement loans cover construction costs on houses and home businesses such as concrete and plumbing.

 School advancement loans are used for the building renovations, technology, and educator training of Christian-based private schools.
 Esperanza works with Edify, an education development nonprofit organization, for this loan program.

 Water project loans are given to churches for water filtration systems.
 The churches sell the filtered water at low prices to their local communities, pay off the loans with the funds, and use the remaining profit for investments for their own ministries.

 Collateral

 Mandatory savings is a requirement for loan borrowers to deposit 5% of loan balances into a savings account in order to prepare for emergencies and future investments.

-Insurance

-Micro health insurance plans allow clinic access for consultations, emergencies, overnight stays, and dental services to those who can't get suitable healthcare otherwise.

-Complementary loan insurance relieves outstanding loan balances to a borrower's family when the borrower cannot work due to extreme illness, injury, or death.